 In fact, the organization’s data should no longer be the “precious” of marketers alone.
 HR, too, can benefit from the insights and intelligence that KPIs offer.

-When building a KPI-rich dashboard for HR, there is an extensive list of KPIs that are particularly relevant to HR to choose from.
+When implementing your HR analytics dashboard, there is an extensive list of KPIs that are particularly relevant to HR to choose from.
 The essential ones might include:

 - Financial indicators (productivity)